crl1986/IMGS362Final/gitREADME.txt

     change in a commit
     Example: git add gitREADME.txt

-6) Repeat 5) until all the changes you want to commit have been added
+6) Repeat 5) until all the changes you want to commit have been added.
+Optionally, run `git status` again, and the changes you've added will be show in green!

 7) 'git commit -m "<commit message>"' to bundle up all of your changes into a commit Your commit messages don't have to be super specific, but should be more detailed